OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 - javascript
 ---

-# Meeting Helper with Azure Open IA
+# Meeting Helper with Azure Open AI

 ## Interaction with app